Conservatory/CACKey/README.md

 ### Compiling for Windows:

-	Windows libraries can be compiled on POSIX systems using the mingw toolchain.
-Patches to support other build environments are welcome.
+	32-bit and 64-bit Windows libraries can be compiled on POSIX systems using the mingw toolchain.
+The 32-bit binaries will require extracting winscard.dll and winscard.lib from the Microsoft Platform SDK to 'build/cackey_win32_build/lib/'.

 ```
         $ sh build/cackey_win64_build/build.sh